CosmosShadow/gptpdf/README.md

 ## Process steps

-1. Use the PyMuPDF library to parse the PDF and extract all non-text rectangular areas.
+1. Use the PyMuPDF library to parse the PDF and extract all non-text areas.

-2. Convert all non-text rectangular areas on the PDF into pictures and number them
+2. Convert all non-text areas on the PDF into images and number them

-3. Mark each page of the PDF with a red rectangle and number and save it as an image, similar to the following:
+3. Mark the non-text areas and numbers on each page of the PDF and save them as images, similar to the following:

 ![](docs/demo.jpg)

-4. Based on the picture in step 3, use a large visual model (such as GPT-4o) to parse and get the markdown content.
+4. Based on the image in step 3, use a large visual model (such as GPT-4o) to parse and obtain the markdown content.